AdobeDocs/target.en/help/main/c-activities/auto-target/auto-target-to-optimize.md

 ---
 # [!UICONTROL Auto-Target] overview

-[!UICONTROL Auto-Target] activities in [!DNL Adobe Target] use advanced machine learning to select from multiple high-performing marketer-defined experiences to personalize content and drive conversions. [!UICONTROL Auto-Target] serves the most tailored experience to each visitor based on the individual customer profile and the behavior of previous visitors with similar profiles.
+[!UICONTROL Auto-Target] activities in [!DNL Adobe Target] use advanced machine learning to select from multiple high-performing, marketer-defined experiences to personalize content and drive conversions. [!UICONTROL Auto-Target] serves the most tailored experience to each visitor based on the individual customer profile and the behavior of previous visitors with similar profiles.

 >[!NOTE]
 >